pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - Work on how it looks (does it look too weird when black pieces overlap the square that the Zeno piece is trying to get to?)
 - Implement PGN esp. here since it will help a huge amount to clarify  what's going on?
 Particularly  at tinier amounts of distance.
 (Maybe once the distance hits 1px we stop "animating" to avoid weirdness)
-- Handle checkmate (notably we may need black to capture white's king since white is both helpless and could have a king move once the game gets going)
+- Handle checkmate (notably we may need black to capture white's king since white is both helpless and could have a king move once the game gets going - but ACTUALLY no because any check would simply be checkmate as white's pieces can't move.
+Hah.)
 - How will PGN work for movement between columns?

 ## Tantalus